 Here is my advice: Of course it would be easier!
 Because people who get divorced harbor resentment and bitterness and anger, it sometimes feels like life would be so much better if you never again had to lay eyes on this horrible, evil person who hurt you so unbelievably badly, who ripped your heart out of your chest and stomped on it, who ruined your life and who aggravates and causes you anxiety every time he or she appears.
 Am I right?

-But the harsh reality is that if you share custody of your kids and if you care about their well being (which you do, of course) you have to make it work.
+But the harsh reality is that if you share custody of your kids and if you care about their well being (which you do, of course) you have to make being divorced with kids work.
 Some how, some way.

 What does that mean?
 It means: